saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - Use OpenTelemetry over X-ray if there is an option as X-ray is vendor locked while OpenTelementry is not.
 Also, OT has ability to send traces to multiple different tracing backends without having to re-instrument your code which is not there in X-ray.
 - Detailed monitoring in CloudWatch **DOES NOT** allow memory utilization tracking.
 It just makes logging more granular at 1min period.
 Only **Amazon CloudWatch Logs agent** can log memory data.
 - SQS: For **delay queues**, a message is hidden when it is first added to the queue, whereas for **visibility timeouts** a message is hidden only after it is consumed from the queue.
+- You can add a manual approval step in CodePipeline ex. for adding code review approval action.
+Configure **SNS** for approval action in pipeline configurations. **SQS** is not an option.
+- IAM managed policy for X-ray - `AWSXRayDaemonWriteAccess`.
+- No managed policy named `AWSXRayElasticBeanstalkWriteAccess`.